dquinta1/SocialMediaApp-backend/README.md

 # SocialMediaApp-backend

-This is a temporary repo to implement the backend for the SocialMediaApp project

 ### TODOs (by priority)

 #### Implement Functionality

-- permit users to upload profile avatars and articles with pictures
 - add a third-party authentication option
 - account linking with Google third-party authentication